Polymer Chemistry

 4. Controlled free-radical polymerizations: atom transfer free-radical polymerizations (ATRP) together with aqueous ATRP

 Step-growth polymerization—basics together with evolution of novel materials.
+1. Introduction

 2. The synthesis of an aromatic polyamide